talkvegantome/talkvegan-hugo/content/english/vegan-statistics/suitable-for-all.md

 ## Seeking Nutritional Advice

 The operative words in most of the quotes above are 'well-planned'.
 As with any diet, it is possible to become nutritionally deficient on a vegan diet if it's not suitably varied, supplemented, or if there are additional health concerns.
-If you have any questions about planning your diet, seek out the experise of a registered dietician or appropriate health professional as licenced in your country.
+If you have any questions about planning your diet, seek out the expertise of a registered dietician or appropriate health professional as licenced in your country.

 ## Resources